*

 - Boom

-eliminate any possible problems with expansion and contraction
+aluminum to eliminate any possible problems with expansion and contraction of

 - Cab